AndrewFonov11/Collandbuild/README.md

 # Collandbuild

-A sandbox game in C. Public Domain.
+A sandbox game with ASCII graphics.
+Written in the C programming language.

+## License

+Released into the public domain under CC0 (see the "LICENSE" file for details).